quantumlib/Cirq/docs/simulation.md

 # [-0.5-0.j   0. -0.5j  0. -0.5j -0.5+0.j ]
 ```

+Note that the simulator uses numpy's ``float32`` precision
+(which is ``complex64`` for complex numbers).

+# Qubit and Amplitude Ordering

-The `qubit_order` argument to `run` determines the ordering of some results,
+The `qubit_order` argument to the simulator's `run` method determines the ordering
-such as the amplitudes if the final wave function.
+of some results, such as the amplitudes in the final wave function.
-`qubit_order` is optional, and can include qubits not actually in the circuit.
+The `qubit_order` argument is optional.
-When `qubit_order` is omitted, qubits are ordered ascending by their name
-(i.e. what their `__str__` method returns).
+When it is omitted, qubits are ordered ascending by their name (i.e. what their `__str__` method returns).

+The simplest `qubit_order` value you can provide is a list of the qubits in the desired ordered.
+Any qubits from the circuit that aren't in the list will be ordered using the default `__str__` ordering,
+but come after qubits that are in the list.
+Be aware that all qubits in the list are included in the simulation, even if they aren't operated on by the circuit.

-The mapping from the order of the qubits to the order of the amplitudes in the
+The mapping from the order of the qubits to the order of the amplitudes in the wave function can
-wave function is the same as the ordering used by `numpy.kron`:
+be tricky to understand.
+Basically, it is the same as the ordering used by `numpy.kron`:

 ```python
 outside = [1, 10]